Azure-Samples/azure-ml-federated-learning/docs/README.md

 | :--- | :--- |
 | [examples](../examples) | Scripts and pipelines to run FL sample experiments. |
 | [mlops](../mlops) | Provisioning scripts.
 See instructions [here](./provisioning/README.md). |

+## Provisioning guide

+This guide will help you adapt your own setup depending on your provisioning strategy and your constraints.
+See [here](./provisioning/README.md) for detailed instructions.

 ## How to adapt the "literal" and the "factory" code for your own scenario
 The complete tutorial can be found [**here**](./tutorials/literal-factory-tutorial.md)